delphix-integrations/terraform-provider-delphix/docs/resources/appdata_dsource.md

         * `azure_vault_secret_key` - Azure vault key in the key-value store.
         * `cyberark_vault_query_string` - Query to find a credential in the CyberArk vault.

-* `excludes` - (Optional) List of subdirectories in the source to exclude when syncing data.These paths are relative to the root of the source directory.
+* `excludes` - List of subdirectories in the source to exclude when syncing data.These paths are relative to the root of the source directory.
 [AppDataDirect only]

-* `follow_symlinks` - (Optional) List of symlinks in the source to follow when syncing data.These paths are relative to the root of the source directory.
+* `follow_symlinks` - List of symlinks in the source to follow when syncing data.These paths are relative to the root of the source directory.
 All other symlinks are preserved.
 [AppDataDirect only]

-* `parameters` - (Optional) The JSON payload is based on the type of dSource being created.
+* `parameters` - The JSON payload is based on the type of dSource being created.
 Different data sources require different parameters.

-* `sync_parameters` - (Optional) The JSON payload conforming to the snapshot parameters definition in a LUA toolkit or platform plugin.
+* `sync_parameters` - The JSON payload conforming to the snapshot parameters definition in a LUA toolkit or platform plugin.

-* `skip_wait_for_snapshot_creation` - (Optional) By default this resource will wait for a snapshot to be created post-dSource creation.
+* `skip_wait_for_snapshot_creation` - By default this resource will wait for a snapshot to be created post-dSource creation.
 This ensure a snapshot is available during the VDB provisioning.
 This behavior can be skipped by setting this parameter to `true`.

-* `wait_time` - (Optional) By default this resource waits 0 minutes for a snapshot to be created.
+* `wait_time` - By default this resource waits 0 minutes for a snapshot to be created.
 Increase the integer value as needed for larger dSource snapshots.
 This parameter can be ignored if 'skip_wait_for_snapshot_creation' is set to `true`.